 AI systems making recommendations need to understand businesses clearly.
 They're pulling information from millions of websites and trying to organize it into coherent knowledge about local businesses.

 Schema markup makes that job easier.
-When your site has proper schema, AI can extract your business information with confidence.
-When it doesn't, the AI has to guess, and guesses can be wrong.
+When your site has proper schema, AI can extract your business information with more confidence.
+When it doesn't, the AI has to infer more from page copy and third-party sources.

-"All else being equal, AI systems will prefer businesses they understand clearly over ones they're uncertain about.
-Schema markup creates clarity."
+"All else being equal, AI systems have an easier time recommending businesses they understand clearly.
+Schema markup creates that clarity."

 Schema types that matter for local businesses